 Special Advisory to Residents in Low-Lying Areas

-Mill Valley has the potential to experience localized flooding in the low lying areas.
+Mill Valley has had a history of experiencing localized flooding in low-lying areas.
 If you live in an area that has a history of flooding, it is highly recommended that you be proactive now and stay alert.

 PREPARE FOR THE STORM

 Secure garbage cans, lawn furniture or anything that could become airborne and cause damage.
 Clean out gutters, storm drains, etc. (keeping drains clear of trash, leaves and branches) so rainwaters can easily flow, reducing possible flooding and ponding.

 Commuters who travel in areas with a history of flooding are advised to monitor high tides.
 Check www.mvtraffic.org prior to your trip to anticipate traffic conditions.
 Road closures are often posted by the Mill Valley Police Department on Twitter.

 Please be advised to keep out of creeks and waterways during the storm.